JonathanAndrews/robot_pong/README.md

 A single player pong game.
 Play against increasingly competitive versions of a reinforcement learning AI.

 ## Motivation
+This project was undertaken as part of the Makers Academy Software Developer course.
+We decided to make an AI as our final project to stretch ourselves and learn as much as possible in the two weeks.

 A short description of the motivation behind the creation and maintenance of the project.
 This should explain why the project exists.

 ## Build status
+Robot Face Pong - The pong game with AI opponent is currently deployed at https://robot-face-pong.herokuapp.com/.
+Travis is being used to ensure that only high quality code is deployed.

 Build status of continus integration i.e. travis, appveyor etc. Ex. -

 Build Status Windows Build Status